 Are animal sources rich in vitamin D?

 Even meat-eaters and vegetarians can’t get adequate amounts of vitamin D from food.
-Only a few foods contain vitamin D.
+Only a few foods are good dietary sources of vitamin D.

-Fatty fish are the best dietary sources of vitamin D. Beef liver, cheese, and egg yolks provide only small amounts:
+Fatty fish are the best dietary sources of vitamin D. Beef liver, cheese, and egg yolks provide only small amounts of vitamin D.

 |Vitamin D (mcg)|